everydeveloper/intermediate-node-course-repo/responses/03-create.md

 ## CREATE: User.create

-Let's start using this model to create some users.
-Go to your server.js file and add this line after all the libraries are imported.

-Insert the following code in the post route so it looks like this:
+Let's start using this model to create some users.Insert the following code in the post route so it looks like this:

 ```javascript
 // CREATE